 Be aware that high school accommodations and services do not automatically transfer to college.
 Having a diagnosis does not necessarily mean you are eligible for academic accommodations.
 Accommodations are provided to students whose disability significantly limits their academic functioning.
 An IEP/504 plan in and of itself is rarely sufficient documentation to secure accommodations, which are determined by review of documentation, interactive interview with the student, and staff professional judgment.

-It’s important for parents and guardians to keep in mind that in order for the university to share any information about a student’s academics, disability accommodations, or other aspects of their college experience, the student will need to give explicit, written permission.
+It’s important for parents and guardians to keep in mind that in order for the university to share any information about a student’s academics, disability accommodations, or other aspects of their college experience, the student will need to give explicit, written permission via a signed FERPA.
 The DSS team knows that the transition is often a team effort but is mindful that the college-age adult is the one who must direct the accommodation requests and notices.